SouravVerma-art/Ai-study-buddy/README.md

 3. **Frontend Setup**
    - Navigate to the frontend directory
    - Install dependencies
-   - Start the development server
+   - Start the development serve

-### Environment Variables

-Create a `.env` file in the backend directory with:
-- `GEMINI_API_KEY`: Your Google Gemini AI API key

 ## How to Use